SWatari129/IP-1/README.md

-Independent Project
+## Independent Project

 Contributors, Spencer Watari

-A class project that uses HTML adn CSS.
+A class project that uses HTML and CSS.

-Technologies Used
+## Technologies Used

 * HTML
 * CSS

-* Description
+## Description

 A personal profile page that uses HTML and CSS.
 Showing some for my first work at coding with Epicodus.

 ## Setup/Installation Requirements

-* Clone from git.
+* [Click here](https://github.com/SWatari129/IP-1/blob/main/index.html) to view the project.
-* Works with texted editors like VS Code.
+* Clone from github.

 ## Known Bugs